-The level 1 selection is detection-wise quality cut to remove the bogus detections.
+The level 1 selection is detection-wise cut to remove bogus detections.
 For this selection, we impose the following criteria on the data quality and shape of detected sources as suggested by the ZTF team\footnote{https://zwickytransientfacility.github.io/ztf-avro-alert/filtering.html}: the number of bad pixel ({\tt nbad} $= 0$), the full width at half maximum (${\tt fwhm}<5~{\rm pixels}$), elongation (${\tt elong}\le 1.2$), and the difference between aperture magnitude and point spread function (PSF)-fitted magnitude (abs({\tt magdiff}) $< 0.1$).
 Additionally, the ZTF team developed a machine learning Real/Bogus (RB) classifier \citep{2019mahabal} which estimates the RB score for individual detection ranging from 0 (bogus-like) to 1 (real-like).
 We adopt the threshold for RB score suggested by ZTF (${\tt rb} \geq 0.65$).

 We estimate the TPR of this level 1 selection using the alerts of real transients.
 We use real transients reported by the Bright Transient Survey~\citep[BTS,][]{fremling2020ApJ...895...32F, perley2020ApJ...904...35P}, which is a magnitude-limited ($m < 19$ mag in either the $g$- or $r$-band in peak) survey of extragalactic transients.
-For the BTS transient samples constructed through the BTS sample explorer\footnote{https://sites.astro.caltech.edu/ztf/bts/explorer.php}, we collect 22,733 alerts of the true samples within the period from May 2020 to August 2020.
+For the transients reported by BTS, we collected 22,733 associated alerts from May 2020 to August 2020.
 The alerts associated with BTS sample cover a wide magnitude range down to 21 mag.
-The TPR is estimated by the number of alerts passing the level 1 selection divided by the number of all the alerts associated with these BTS samples.
+The TPR is estimated by the number of alerts passing the level 1 selection divided by the number of all the alerts associated with the transients reported by BTS.
 Figure~\ref{fig:tpr-qc} shows TPR along with PSF magnitude of each alert.
-For a typical magnitude range ($18.5\leq \rm{PSF mag} \leq 19.0$), the TPR of the level 1 selection is $0.628\pm{0.017}/0.578\pm{0.015}$ in $g$/$r$-band ($1\sigma$ statistical uncertainties are calculated based on binomial distribution).
+For a typical magnitude range ($18.5\leq \rm{PSF mag} \leq 19.0$), the TPR of the level 1 selection is $0.628\pm{0.010}/0.578\pm{0.009}$ in $g$/$r$-band ($1\sigma$ statistical uncertainties are calculated based on binomial distribution).

 We also estimate the number of background alerts penetrating the level 1 selection.
 Applying the selection to WF control data sample, 126,645 alerts are reduced to 33,339 alerts by the level 1 selection.
 This corresponds to a background rate of $5.13\pm0.03$ alerts~$\rm deg^{-2}$ (the error is based on the statistical uncertainties of $\pm{\sqrt{N}}$ for the original numbers of background objects, assuming Poisson statistics).